pllab/elephant/README.md

+# 「ARCHIVED」The repo has been moved to [Codeberg](https://codeberg.org/FRACAS/memo).

-# Artifact for _Fungible Memories for Automated Technology Mapping and Re-targeting_
+# Artifact for _Fungible Memories for Automated Technology Mapping and Retargeting_

 The artifact is split between the fungible memory compiler and decompiler.